Knevari/ctci-studies/data-structures/arrays-and-strings/knevari/extra/README.md

 # Chapter 1 Data Structures Implementations

-In this first chapter it is said that a good exercise is to create our own implementations of StringBuilder, HashTable and ArrayList, since I found it quite interesting to understand how all these data structures work underneath, I'm gonna give it a try.
+In the first chapter it is said that it's a good exercise to create our own implementations of StringBuilder, HashTable and ArrayList, since I found it quite interesting to understand how all these data structures work underneath, I'm gonna give it a try.